Blog

 Lake Ndutu

 Situated near Lake Ndutu in the southern Serengeti, Simbavati Lake Ndutu Lodge offers an intimate setting close to one of the best areas for witnessing the wildebeest calving season.
 The lodge overlooks the lake, where herds of wildebeest, zebras, and other animals gather during the migration.
 Lake Ndutu is famous for its predator sightings, especially during the early months of the year when predators like lions and cheetahs hunt vulnerable newborns.
-The lodge provides spacious tents with excellent views and allows guests easy access to both the Serengeti and the Ngorongoro
+The lodge provides spacious tents with excellent views and allows guests easy access to both the Serengeti and the Ngorongoro.

 Musabi Plains